 If you're a business owner or contractor, you need to invest in commercial auto insurance.
-It may be tempting to cut costs by getting by on your personal auto insurance, but in case of an accident, the special coverage that commercial auto insurance affords could mean the difference between the life and death of your business.
+It may be tempting to cut costs by getting by on your personal auto insurance, but in case of an accident, the special coverage that business auto insurance affords could mean the difference between the life and death of your business.
 Several factors come into play when determining whether or not commercial auto insurance is necessary, and our team can help you find a policy that fits both your needs and your budget.

 What is Commercial Auto Insurance?

 Let’s start by defining a commercial vehicle: It’s any vehicle used for business purposes.
-Commercial auto insurance—also referred to as commercial vehicle insurance, business car insurance, or business auto insurance—is the policy that protects any vehicle you use in the course of business.
+Commercial auto insurance—also referred to as commercial vehicle insurance, business c insurance, or business auto insurance—is the policy that protects any vehicle you use in the course of business.

-It can encompass a wide range, from your personal auto in which you deliver your produce to the local farmer's market, to the trucks used for your construction company and beyond:
+Business vehicles can encompass a wide range, from your personal auto in which you deliver your produce to the local farmer's market, to the trucks used for your construction company and beyond:

 - Cargo vans